American red fox: North American colonization and native status

-Current literature discusses whether or not the red fox is native to North America, with some research suggesting that nearly all red fox populations in North America are not native.
+There has been debate about the origins of the American red fox, with some research published 2002 suggesting nearly all red fox populations in North America are not native.
 Vulpes vulpes is usually seen either as an exotic species introduced by Europeans during the colonization of the North American continent or as a hybrid between European and North American red foxes.
-While it is claimed that Vulpes vulpes fulva stems from a non-native population that spread westward from European introduction, a historical analysis of firsthand accounts does not support this claim.
+While it is claimed Vulpes vulpes fulva stems from a non-native population that spread westward from European introduction, a historical analysis of firsthand accounts does not support this claim.
+Furthermore, North American red foxes are genetically distinct from their Eurasian counterparts.
+Despite claims of historical translocations from Europe, modern red fox populations in the United States' southeastern region have been shown to be native to North America.

-Phylogeographical and genetic analysis of the American red fox suggests that red foxes first migrated to North America during the Illinoian glaciation (300,000 to 130,000 years before present) and spread southward.
+Phylogeographical and genetic analysis of the American red fox suggests red foxes first migrated to North America during the Illinoian glaciation (300,000 to 130,000 years before present) and spread southward.
 More recently, the Wisconsin glaciation (100,000 to 10,000 before present) separated the North American red fox population into two distinct areas.
-North American red foxes are genetically distinctive from their Eurasian counterparts.
-Despite claims of historical translocations from Europe, modern red fox populations in the United States' southeastern region have been shown to be native to North America.
 DNA comparisons show that the eastern American red fox is closely related to native populations in Canada and the northeastern region of the United States and is, therefore, the result of natural range expansions and not an invasive species from Europe as was previously thought.
 Range expansions seen recently may be connected to anthropogenic landscape change and not the spread of exotic European populations.

-The native status of the American red fox has been demonstrated by current research, which has important implications for management strategies.
+The native status of the American red fox has been demonstrated, which has important implications for management strategies.
 Previous classifications and taxonomic uncertainties frame populations of Vulpes fulva as a non-native invasive species that can cause declines in the populations of native species and in carrying capacities and can populate regions at higher densities.
 The identification of the origins of the North American red fox populations is crucial in conservation efforts aimed at native vs. non-native species.